danbradham/shout/README.rst

 .. highlight:: python
-.. currentmodule:: shout

 ======
 Shout!
 ======
+*Loud* python messaging!

-Loud python messaging!
-Shout is a single module providing elegant messaging syntax for small applications.
-Take a look...
+Shout is a single module providing simple messaging vocabulary for small applications.
+Shout is NOT a distributed messaging framework.

 ::